 ENTSOG will also continue to actively participate in the further development of the Network Codes and Guidelines through the Functionality Process as well as through any formal regulatory amendment process and any task given via new legislation.
-In this regard, new Network Codes are expected to be developed as a result of the Hydrogen and Decarbonised Gas Market Package.
+In this regard, new Network Codes are expected to be developed as a result of Directive (EU) 2024/1788 and Regulation (EU) 2024/1789.
 Additionally, ENTSOG will consider any specific legislative developments arising from the European Commission's 'Fit for 55' legislative package or any other relevant legislation.